joshcalafell/joshuamichael-me/README.md

 # joshuamichael.me

 This is my professional web and mobile presence.
 The app itself is an Ionic/Angular Typescript based UI that is connected to Google Firebase for database, storage, cloud functions, and hosting.
+You can click on the github icon to see the codebase!

 ## Technologies